Shuangy's Kitchensink

 In summary, the possibilities are endless and this ingredient is a real superstar in a lot of Korean dishes.

-What is Korean tofu made of?
+What is Korean Tofu made of?

 Ingredients for the gochujang tofu: Tofu, starch, and sauce